sarkahn/Unity_FontAtlasGenerator/README.md

 # Unity_FontAtlasGenerator
 Font Atlas Generator is an editor-only Unity tool that you can use to generate tilesheets from any .ttf font with any characters the font supports.

-Fonts must be set to dynamic and currently unity will create fallback glyphs for any character that are unsupported by the font.

 The generator takes a string of characters and generates the tilesheet in a grid format.
 There is a preset for Code Page 437:

 ![](http://i.imgur.com/fJZ80d4.png)